Riddarvid/BoFunComplexitySubclasses/Notes/General knowledge/List of Known Bugs.md

-- Some packets are not on stackage
-	- Add them as exttra dependencies
 - The factors associated with False and True should be (1 - p) and p respectively.
 However, in computeMin, it seems that they have been mixed up.
 	- Solution: switch the factors
 - The constant threshold functions give the wrong sign: